numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 5. *Setup and fetch the C-level function:*

    * If necessary, allocate temporary working space.
-   * Find the C implemented, light weight, inner-loop function.
+   * Find the C-implemented, light weight, inner-loop function.
      Finding the inner-loop function can allow specialized implementations in the future.
-     For example casting currently optimizes contiguous casts and reductions have optimization that are currently handled inside the inner-loop function itself.
+     For example casting currently optimizes contiguous casts and reductions have optimizations that are currently handled inside the inner-loop function itself.
    * Signal whether the inner-loop requires the Python API or whether the GIL may be released (to allow threading).